Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzApplicationGateway.md

     - `[Name <String>]`: Name of the backend address pool that is unique within an Application Gateway.
     - `[ProvisioningState <String>]`: Provisioning state of the backend address pool resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
     - `[Type <String>]`: Type of the resource.
-  - `[BackendHttpSettingsCollection <IApplicationGatewayBackendHttpSettings[]>]`: Backend http settings of the application gateway resource.
+  - `[BackendHttpSetting <IApplicationGatewayBackendHttpSettings[]>]`: Backend http settings of the application gateway resource.
 For default limits, see [Application Gateway limits](https://docs.microsoft.com/azure/azure-subscription-service-limits#application-gateway-limits).
     - `ConnectionDrainingDrainTimeoutInSec <Int32>`: The number of seconds connection draining is active.
 Acceptable values are from 1 second to 3600 seconds.
     - `ConnectionDrainingEnabled <Boolean>`: Whether connection draining is enabled or not.
     - `[Id <String>]`: Resource ID.